peterszerzo/chartist-html/README.md

 # chartist-html

-HTML store and no-JavaScript input syntax for Chartist.js charts.
-Includes JavaScript code that brings static HTML snippets back to life once they are rendered.
+html store and no-JavaScript input syntax for Chartist.js charts.
+Includes JavaScript code that brings static html snippets back to life once they are rendered.

 ## Installation